Our Team

 Stela Radovanovic

-Stela Radovanovic is a highly accomplished professional in the field of education, with a focus on serving multilingual learners.
-Her most recent role was as the Executive Director for Research, Instruction, and Professional Learning in the NYC Department of Education’s Division of Multilingual Learners (DML).
-Throughout her career, Stela has dedicated herself to supporting teachers and administrators in their professional development, as well as developing instructional resources specifically tailored for multilingual learners.
+Stela Radovanovic is a dedicated leader in the field of education with a focus on multilingual learners.
+Most recently, she served as Executive Director for Research, Instruction, and Professional Learning in the NYC Department of Education’s Division of Multilingual Learners (DML).
+Throughout her career, she has supported teachers and administrators through professional development and created instructional resources tailored to multilingual learners.

 Daicy Diaz-Granados